-For their upcoming exhibition, the Design Museum have decided to ‘evoke the experience of being in a club.’
+For their new exhibition, the Design Museum have decided to ‘evoke the experience of being in a club.’

 Wisely, they’ve done away with the sticky floors, sweaty walls, and bathroom lollipops, and have refined it all down to the most important aspect of club culture: the music.